 - Sometimes sell-offs can be indiscriminate.
-In 2008, markets were shocked by the collapse of credit markets and the risk of deep recessions around the world.
-The flight to safety and the need for liquidity saw equity markets tumble.
-Fund performance relative to the market in September 2008, for example, illustrates that few distinctions were being made between higher and lower quality stocks. - As active stock pickers running conviction portfolios, we don't always get it right.
-During other months (June 2008 and February 2009) fund positioning counted against us.
-Our holdings in those months included companies with high quality infrastructure assets such as Transurban and Macquarie Airports.
-However their debt levels and payout ratios were revealed to be unsustainably high, teaching us a valuable lesson. - Most of the time, listed infrastructure's underlying characteristics, combined with value-adding active management, enabled the Fund to preserve capital in falling markets.
+In 2008 and again in 2020, the flight to safety and the need for liquidity saw equity markets tumble.
+In this environment few distinctions are made between higher and lower quality stocks. - As active stock pickers running conviction portfolios, we don't always get it right.
+During other months (June 2015) fund positioning counted against us. - Most of the time, listed infrastructure's underlying characteristics, combined with value-adding active management, enabled the Fund to preserve capital in falling markets.
 While this outcome is expected, it is encouraging to note the magnitude of outperformance during these periods of very worst market conditions, when investors seek a safe haven.